The Florida Channel

 The Florida Channel is a government-access television network operated by Florida State University's WFSU-TV and the Florida State Legislature.
 The channel is currently carried by 46 cable TV systems throughout the State of Florida either on a part-time or full-time basis as well as through up to 18 live Internet streams and via satellite.
 The station operates 24 hours a day though its normal broadcast schedule starts at 6:00 a.m.
 ET and ends at 6:00 p.m.
 ET, with the day's programming repeated in a loop throughout the night.
 The Florida Channel also airs on the digital subchannels of most Florida PBS member stations and on some public independent and local cable-only stations.

 When the state legislature is in session, live gavel-to-gavel coverage of the Florida Senate and the Florida House of Representatives is carried until the end of legislative business and is then usually followed by Capitol Update at 5:30 p.m.
 ET, which provides comprehensive coverage of each day's most significant legislative events.

 When the legislature is not in session, other live gavel-to-gavel programming is carried, including the Florida Supreme Court, the meeting of the governor and cabinet and the Florida Public Service Commission meetings.
 When there are no live gavel-to-gavel meetings, other local or statewide public affairs programming is carried out.

-The Florida Channel's offices and studios are located on the 9th floor of the Capitol Building in Tallahassee.
+The Florida Channel's offices and studios are located on the 9th floor (Suite 901) of the Capitol Building on South Monroe Street in south-central Tallahassee.